ErikBjare/quantifiedme/README.md

 Types of data supported:

+ - Fitness tracker data (from Fitbit, Oura, Whoop)
+   - In particular heart rate data
  - Time tracking data (from ActivityWatch, Toggl, SmarterTime)
  - Location data (from Google Location History)
    - Includes basic plotting of time spent in a certain location.
    - Includes function for computing the colocation time of two location histories (time spent together).
  - Habit data (from HabitBull)
    - Includes a calendar plot.
- - Oura data
+ - Drug consumption (from QSlang)

+Can load data from:

- - QSlang data
+ - Fitbit

-Planned:

- - Whoop strap data
+ - Whoop
- - Mi Band
+ - Oura
+ - ...and more (see `src/quantifiedme/load/`)

 ## Notebooks

 There is currently only one example notebook.

+ - Dashboard
- - Dashboard: Uses ActivityWatch and SmarterTime data from multiple devices (desktop, laptop, phone) to create a unified overview of time spent.
-Used by me as a sort of personal-productivity dashboard, and plots things like hours worked per day (and on what), which categories are consuming most of my time on a 30-day and 365-day basis, and how much I make in "fictional salary" over time (by assigning an hourly wage to each category).
+   - Uses ActivityWatch and SmarterTime data from multiple devices (desktop, laptop, phone) to create a unified overview of time spent.
+   - Used by me as a sort of personal-productivity dashboard.
+   - Plots things like:
+     - hours worked per day (and on what)
+     - which categories are consuming most of my time on a 30-day and 365-day basis
+     - how much I make in "fictional salary" over time (by assigning an hourly wage to each category)

+I also have a collection of private notebooks for exploratory analysis, some of which I hope to share later.

 ## Configuration